erlang/otp/erts/emulator/internal_doc/BeamAsm.md

 function calls.

-The caller save registers are used as scratch registers within instructions but never to carry information between them.
+The caller save registers are used as scratch registers within instructions but usually do not carry information between them.
+For some frequent instruction sequences such as tuple matching cross instruction optimization *are* done to avoid fetching the base address of the tuple in every `get_tuple_element` instruction.

 ### Reducing code size and load time